Tik-Tok of Oz: Commentary

 Tik-Tok of Oz also contained the first map of Oz and its neighboring countries, which proved to be a very popular feature.
-Unfortunately for the principle of consistency, this initial map of Oz was drawn backwards, with the Munchkin Country in the left and the Winkie Country in the right, with the compass rose reversed to keep the Munchkin Country in the east and the Winkie Country in the west.
+Unfortunately for the principle of consistency, this initial map of Oz was drawn backwards, with the Munchkin Country on the left and the Winkie Country in the right, with the compass rose reversed to keep the Munchkin Country in the east and the Winkie Country in the west.
 [See: Land of Oz.]
 Subsequent maps from the publisher "corrected" the compass rose, but not the locations.
 This may explain why Ruth Plumly Thompson reversed the locations from Baum's -- in her books the Munchkin country is west; and her Winkies East (see for instance Ozoplaning with the Wizard of Oz but also in several other books).
 James E. Haff and Dick Martin ultimately corrected these in new maps designed for The International Wizard of Oz Club.
 A squarish map that largely follows Haff and Martin appears in The Dictionary of Imaginary Places.
 The presence of a "Davy Jones Island" on this map indicates that the inclusion of the character Davy Jones, a wooden whale, as a decoration on the map, was misinterpreted by the book's recartographers, as no such place appears in any Oz books up to that book's publication.

 The 1993 novel Queen Ann in Oz is a sequel to Tik-Tok of Oz.